-Depreciation is charged on additions during the year from the date they become available for their intended use while no depreciation is charged in the month of disposal of assets.
+Depreciation is charged on additions during the year from the date they become available for their intended use till disposal of the asset or completion of useful life, whichever occur earlier.
 This is in accordance with IFRS where depreciation should be charged from the date the asset become available for intended use of management.